wjglerum/quarkus-ai-agent-workshop/step-bonus-03-use-case/README.md

 # Bonus 3 - Your own use case

 Think of a use case you would like to implement.
-You can use a LLM to help you!
+You can use an LLM to help you!

 For example a personal assistant that can help you with your daily tasks.